mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 - We could use `u16` for the `token_ids` rather than `u32` to save space, but we would like to anticipate the possibility of more than 65,000 asset types.
 - We could use Merlin rather than Blake2B
-- We could use non-confidential token types, but this has two downsides: it bifurcates the ledger into two sets which could be statistically analyzed for `token_id`, and it requires much more logic around post processing the ledger for fog.
+- We could use non-confidential token types, but this has two downsides: it breaks the ledger into multiple sets which could be statistically analyzed for `token_id`, and it requires much more logic around post processing the ledger for fog.
 With the proposal here, fog remains oblivious to `token_id` and need not complicate how it selects rings, for example.

 # Prior art
 [prior-art]: #prior-art